This morning, I conducted a quick poll among my female colleagues: Are you a pad or tampon girl?

 Thus far, women have been educated to believe that disposable sanitary products are the only viable option, hence educating women on the benefits of reusable menstrual products has been an uphill task.

 To bridge this gap, Freedom Cups has also weaved in a pricing strategy to better convince women to purchase menstrual cups.

-They price their menstrual cups at $30 – which is about 40% cheaper than the market rate, which range between $50 and $60.
+They price their menstrual cups at $30 — that’s about 40% cheaper than the market rate, which ranges between $50 and $60.